Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 Dub is mentioned 237 times in The Good Soldier Švejk.

-Dub was a Czech reserve-lieutenant and the biggest fool of the entire novel, disliked by officers and the rank and file alike.
-From around 23 May 1915 onwards he became Švejk's chief adversary but was an easy match for the cunning soldier.
-Dub had entered the plot earlier when Kadett Biegler revealed the gaffe about the Ludwig Ganghofer books, but he is only introduced as Švejk's main enemy in Budapest, after Biegler was forced to abandon that role due to his soiled trousers and resulting "cholera".
+was a Czech reserve lieutenant and the biggest fool in the entire novel, disliked by officers and the rank and file alike.
+From around 23 May 1915 onwards he became Švejk's chief adversary but was no match for the cunning soldier.
+Dub had entered the plot earlier when Kadett Biegler revealed the gaffe about the Ludwig Ganghofer books, but he is only introduced as Švejk's main enemy in Budapest, after Biegler was forced to abandon that role due to his soiled trousers and the resulting "cholera".

-Dub is part of the story all the way to the end and suffers the ultimate indignity when he is thoroughly put in place by Kadett Biegler when they approach Żółtańce.
-Dub lived in Královská 18 in Smíchov.
-In the final section of Švejk, at the vicarage in Klimontów, Dub has the honour of uttering the final lines of the book, as idiotic as always.
+Dub is part of the story all the way to the end and suffers the ultimate indignity when he is thoroughly put in his place by Kadett Biegler as they approach Żółtańce.
+Dub lived at Královská 18 in Smíchov.
+In the final section of Švejk, at the vicarage in Klimontów, Dub has the honour of uttering the final lines of the book, as idiotic as ever.

 Background

 Attempts to find a "model" for Dub have not yielded any conclusive results.
-Most of the classical literature about Hašek is content to mention reserve lieutenant Emanuél Michálek who was suggested as a model by Jan Morávek already in 1924.
+Most of the classical literature about Hašek is content to mention reserve lieutenant Emanuél Michálek, who was suggested as a model by Jan Morávek as early as 1924.
 Michálek is said to have used the phrase: "You don't know me, but...".
 He and the author served in 11.
 Kompanie for six weeks in 1915 and were allegedly at odds.
 That said, only the rank and this famous threatening phrase seem to link the literary figure to Michálek.

-More convincing than the story by Jan Morávek is the thorough and well documented study by Karel Dub[a].
-He concludes that the person who best fits the description of the literary lieutenant is Johann Hutzler, and that the name Dub probably was borrowed from someone Hašek knew from before the war or from České legie (19 persons carrying the surname Dub is listed in the database of the Legions, 12 of these in Russia).
+More convincing than the story by Jan Morávek is the thorough and well-documented study by Karel Dub[a].
+He concludes that the person who best fits the description of the literary lieutenant is Johann Hutzler, and that the name Dub was probably borrowed from someone whom Hašek knew from before the war or from České legie (19 persons carrying the surname Dub are listed in the database of the Legions, 12 of these in Russia).
 See Emanuél Michálek for more on Hutzler.

 Robert Dub

-Jan Eybl at his old age told journalists that he had served with a regimental doctor Dub who also knew Hašek.
-The main reason to be sceptical to this story is that the doctor according to official military records only joined the company after Hašek was captured!
-Otherwise almost every detail that Eybl provided has been verified.
+Jan Eybl in his old age told journalists that he had served with a regimental doctor Dub who also knew Hašek.
+The main reason to be sceptical of this story is that the doctor, according to official military records, only joined the company after Hašek was captured!
+Otherwise, almost every detail that Eybl provided has been verified.

 Quote(s) from the novel